alcatrazEscapee/AdventOfCode/2021/README.md

 # Advent of Code 2021

 My Advent of Code solutions, code, and utilities from 2021.
 I have written a test suite and made an effort to document my solutions, and clean them up from their midnight-speed-coding state.
-Some miscellaneous stats about my Advent of Code experience and performance:
+The project has no dependencies.
+Inputs are expected in a folder `./inputs/day##.txt`, and running `main.py` will check each day against a csv file of `/inputs/answers.txt`, of the form `part1,part2` for each day (plus one header row).
+Below are some miscellaneous notes, statistics, and reflections about the event this year:

 - Language: Python 3.10
 - IDE: PyCharm
-- Packages: `pytest` for unit testing, `numpy` for Day 6's analytical solution.
 - 24 / 25 days competing at puzzle unlock.
 The one that was skipped was due to being on a plane without access to internet.
 - Leaderboard Appearances: 15 (9 part 1's, 6 part 2's)
 - Total Leaderboard Score: 779 points